sis00337/Pycharm-For-Dummies/docs/search.md

 : The act of updating local changes of a source file onto a remote repository.

 #### PyCharm
 : An integrated development environment (IDE) used in computer programming.
-It is specifically for the Python language.
+PyCharm is specifically for the Python language.

 #### Python
 : An object-oriented language that focuses on simple code syntax and readability.